-In a concurrent private placement, the Company issued and sold 1,518.518 shares of Series D convertible preferred stock.
-The preferred shares are convertible into a number of shares of common stock equal to \$13,500 divided by \$1.35 (or 10,000 shares of common stock for each share of Series D preferred stock converted), and were issued at a price of \$13,500 per share of Series D preferred stock.
-The preferred shares will only be convertible into common stock upon receipt of stockholder approval of the issuance of the underlying shares of common stock as required by Nasdaq Marketplace Rule 5635(d) at a special stockholder meeting to be called for that purpose.
+In a concurrent private placement, the Company issued and sold 1,518.5180 shares of Series D convertible preferred stock.
+These preferred shares are convertible into a number of shares of common stock equal to \$13,500 divided by \$1.35 (or 10,000 shares of common stock for each share of Series D preferred stock converted) and were issued at a price of \$13,500 per share of Series D preferred stock.
+The preferred shares were only convertible into common stock upon receipt of stockholder approval of the issuance of the underlying shares of common stock as required by Nasdaq Marketplace Rule 5635(d) at a special stockholder meeting to be called for that purpose.
 At a special meeting of stockholders held on February 25, 2021, the stockholders approved, in accordance with Nasdaq Listing Rule 5635(d), the issuance of shares of the Company's common stock upon the conversion of the Series D preferred stock.
-During the quarter ended March 31, 2021, 574.0736 shares of our Series D convertible preferred stock were converted into 5,740,736 Common Stock at a rate of 1 to 10,000 shares.
+During the three months ended March 31, 2021, 574.0736 shares of our Series D convertible preferred stock were converted into 5,740,736 share of common stock at the established conversion rate.
+During the three months ended June 30, 2021, 250 shares of our Series D convertible preferred stock were converted into 5,833,333 shares of common stock.
+There were no preferred stock conversions for the three months ended March 31, 2022.

-The net proceeds of the offerings to the Company, after deducting the underwriting discounts and commissions, placement agency fees and estimated offering expenses payable by the Company were approximately \$41.4 million.
+The net proceeds of the December public offering and private placement to the Company, after deducting underwriting discounts and commissions, placement agency fees, and estimated offering expenses payable by the Company, were approximately \$41.4 million.